TanStack/form/README.md

 #### nestedErrors {}
 - The current read-only nested form errors in the form state
 - `nestedErrors` is an object map indicating any nested forms that did not pass their own validation
-- This prop is not recommended for displaying errors.
+- This prop is not recommended for displaying nested form errors.
 For that, we recommend relying on a `FormInput` or using the `FieldError` component.
 - If a nested form contains an error in its own validation lifecycle method, its corresponding `nestedErrors` field will be set to true.
 - Defaults to `{}`
 - Example: